 The Euler Book Prize is awarded annually to an author or authors of an outstanding book about mathematics.
 The Prize is intended to recognize authors of exceptionally well written books with a positive impact on the public's view of mathematics and to encourage the writing of such books.
 Eligible books include mathematical monographs at the undergraduate level, histories, biographies, works of fiction, poetry; collections of essays, and works on mathematics as it is related to other areas of arts and sciences.
 To be considered for the Euler Prize a book must be published during the five years preceding the award and must be in English.
 The Euler book prize is $2,000.

-The prize was established in 2005 and will be given every year at a national meeting of the Association, beginning in 2007, the 300th anniversary of the birth of Leonhard Euler.
+The Euler Book Prize was established in 2005 and first given in 2007, the 300th anniversary of the birth of Leonhard Euler.
 This award also honors Virginia and Paul Halmos whose generosity made the award possible.
+The award is given every year at a national meeting of the Association.

-MAA members may recommend books to be considered for the Euler Prize by contacting the chair of the committee by e-mail at any time.
+MAA members may recommend books to be considered for the Euler Prize by sending an email to email@example.com.

 Daina Taimiņa, Crocheting Adventures with Hyperbolic Planes (AK Peters; 2009)